yallup/bayeshep_durham/dy_bayeshep_durham.md

 - Events - (unweight) and use as pseudo data

 ----
-#### Workhorse in HEP on this set of problems is Importance sampling
+#### Workhorse in HEP on this set of problems is Importance Sampling

 - Replace problem of sampling from unknown $P(\Phi)$ with a known $Q(\Phi)$
 - Adjust importance of sample drawn from $Q$ by weighting, $w=\frac{P(\Phi)}{Q(\Phi)}$